jackokring/KRTPluginA/README.md

 * Send `SND`
 * Out `OUT`

 An equilazation filter to decrease the effect of non-linear signal processing on high frequencies throwing them into alias distortion.
 A return filter removes the emphisis.
+So the base is amplified and treble reduced on the forward send filter, and the opposite for the return filter.
+It may make interfacing a "phono" deck easier, but does not amplify the tiny signals from a deck.

+It reduces the non-linear shaping of high frequencies in the send return path from injecting harmonics into the alias band above the sampling Nyquist frequency.
+So good for base harmonic generation.
+The headroom of VCV rack should support the +/- 50V peak to peak.
+But you might need a bit of gain reduction before this module.